Skerryvore: Post-construction events

 In 1916 mines were laid in the vicinity of the rock by the German submarines SM U-71 and SM U-78.
 In July 1940 during World War II a stick of bombs was dropped by a passing German plane.
 The explosion cracked two lantern panes and shattered one of the incandescent mantles.

 A disastrous fire started on the seventh floor on the night of 16 March 1954 and spread downwards.
 The keepers had no time to raise the alarm and were driven out of the lighthouse onto the rocks but rescued the next day when the relief vessel arrived as part of its regular schedule.
 The heat of the fire caused damage to both the interior and the structure and a lightship and series of temporary lights were installed during reconstruction.
 Three new generators were placed in the lighthouse to provide an electric light source, the lantern being re-lit on 6 August 1959.

 A helipad was constructed in 1972 to enable relief trips to be undertaken without the need for perilous sea landings.
 The lighthouse has been fully automated since 31 March 1994 and is monitored via a radio link to Ardnamurchan lighthouse.
+The Northern Lighthouse Board, which has had its headquarters at 84 George Street in Edinburgh since 1832, remotely monitors the light.

 The Hynish tower has been converted to house the Skerryvore Lighthouse Museum, run by the Hebridean Trust who have also restored the pier.
 It is now possible to visit Skerryvore with Tiree-based Tiree Sea Tours.